Projections for Neutral Di-Boson and Di-Higgs Interactions at FCC-he Collider: BACKGROUND PRODUCTION

 \section{BACKGROUND PRODUCTION}

 Although it is highly supressed in the phase space, one can produce events for $e^{-}p\rightarrow2(b\bar{b})je^{-}$ process in the final state where $j=u(\bar{u)},d(\bar{d}),c(\bar{c}),s(\bar{s}),b(\bar{b})$ quarks within the SM.
 We calculated the total background cross section to be around $4.5\times10^{-5\:}pb$ for $\sqrt{s}\approx3.5\:TeV$ and $12.5\times10^{-5}\:pb$ for $\sqrt{s}\approx5\:TeV$ energy options.
 Dominant background contribution in SM is obtained from the tree level multi-jets + lepton productions where we have \textit{4 b-jets} tagged in the final state.
 Second main contribution is obtained by $t\bar{t}$ + 1jet + 1 lepton where QCD interactions play important role as well.
+Inclusively produced two top quarks decay to W\textpm b(bbar) and W bosons decay hadronically giving at least 2 b-jets, one can obtain \ensuremath{\ge} 4 b-jets in the final state.
+Similarly, we have added the contributions of $t(\bar{t})W^{-(+)}$ + 1jet + 1 lepton and $W^{+(-)}W^{-(+)}$ + 1jet + 1 lepton processes in the same investigation and entitled all of these as ``All Top \& W Inclusive'' in Table 3.
 Third contribution is obtained by electroweak neutral productions such as ZZ / ZH + 1jet + 1 lepton as shown in Table 3.
-We have vetoed the processes involving gluon jets in the final state because of their low transverse momentum that can be easily distinguished and removed with basic transverse momentum cut.
+Due to the basic transverse momentum cut applied at 20 GeV for low-pt jets, gluon jets and a small portion of quark jets have been removed.
 Both signal and background events are produced by setting the factorization and renormalization scales at 125 GeV with standard NN23LO1 parton distribution function set.
-In productions, b-tag efficiency is assumed to be \%60 and fake rate for the light-jets is \%1 while for c-quark jets it is \%10.
+In productions, b-tagging efficiency is assumed to be \%60 and considered 1\% of light-jets faking the leptons while for c-quark jets, the same fake rate is \%10.